pyepics/pyepics/doc/advanced.rst

 (Note 1), the `connect=False` and `auto_cb=False` options to
 :meth:`ca.create_channel`.
-These respectively tell :meth:`ca.create_channel` to not wait for a connection before returning, and to not automatically assing a connection callback.
+These respectively tell :meth:`ca.create_channel` to not wait for a connection before returning, and to not automatically assign a connection callback.
 Normally, these are not what you want, as you want a connected channel and to know if the connection state changes.
 But we're aiming for maximum speed here, so we avoid these.